 \subsection{$\gamma$-ray Radiative Transfer}

-The code can compute the spectra of any snapshot using the direct input files, such as the nova models presented above.
-The code can also extrapolate the profile when the ejecta reaches homologous expansion.
-In Figure \ref{fig:W7_gamma_spectra} we plot the $\gamma$-ray spectra of the W7 model at Day 5, 15, 25 and 35.
+The code computes the spectra of any snapshot using the direct input files, such as the nova models presented above.
+The code can also extrapolate the profile in time when the ejecta assumes homologous expansion.
+In the top panel of Figure \ref{fig:W7_gamma_plot} we plot the $\gamma$-ray spectra of the W7 model at Day 5, 15, 25 and 35.
 No observed spectra at Day 5 as all the radioactive isotopes remained shielded inside optically thick layers.
 Prominent features include clear spectral lines at 158, 480, 750, 812 keV lines from $^{56}$Ni, and 511, 847, 1238, 2598 keV lines from $^{56}$Co.
 Double line features near 812 keV are well captured too.
 The drop of 811 keV line flux coming from $^{56}$Co is also observed.

-In Figure \ref{fig:W7_gamma_LC} we plot the $\gamma$-ray luminosity by integrating all escaped photons.
+In the bottom panel of Figure \ref{fig:W7_gamma_plot} we plot the $\gamma$-ray luminosity by integrating all escaped photons.
 The $\gamma$-ray luminosity increases sharply as the first light at around Day 15.
-It shows that the recession of photosphere is significant to expose the radioactive isotopes.
+It shows that the recession of the photosphere is significant to expose the radioactive isotopes.
 Notice that in a spherical explosion like this, (radioactive) Fe-group elements tend to be produced in the core.
 For comparison we also included the total luminosity defined by the total radioactive power of all isotopes inside the WD.
-The two lines rapidly approach, showing that the ejecta becomes close to transparent that ejected photons equal to escaped photons.
+The two lines rapidly approach, showing that the ejecta becomes close to transparent that the ejected photons equal to escaped photons.